 Automake makes it possible to include multiple yacc (or lex) source files in a single program.
 When there is more than one distinct yacc (or lex) source file in a directory, Automake uses a small program called ylwrap to run yacc (or lex) in a subdirectory.
 This is necessary because yacc's output filename is fixed, and a parallel make could conceivably invoke more than one instance of yacc simultaneously.
 The ylwrap program is distributed with Automake.
-It should appear in the directory specified by 'AC\CONFIG\AUX\DIR' (see Section "Finding 'configure' Input" in The Autoconf Manual), or the current directory if that macro is not used in configure.ac.
+It should appear in the directory specified by 'AC\CONFIG\AUX\DIR', or one of its default locations (see Section "Finding 'configure' Input" in The Autoconf Manual).